dotnet/roslyn/docs/features/interceptors.md

 File-local declarations of this type (`file class InterceptsLocationAttribute`) are valid and usages are recognized by the compiler when they are within the same file and compilation.
 A generator which needs to declare this attribute should use a file-local declaration to ensure it doesn't conflict with other generators that need to do the same thing.

-In prior experimental releases of the feature, a well-known constructor signature `InterceptsLocation(string path, int line, int column)]` was also supported.
-Support for this constructor will be **dropped** prior to stable release of the feature.

 #### Location encoding

 The arguments to `[InterceptsLocation]` are: